Public Transport Services From Airport To The City Centre

 - Free for children under the age of 3 (Only max. two children under 3 per adult are allowed)

-- The ticket office closes at 21.50
+- Last ticket sold at 21.50

 Please validate your ticket before boarding and also make sure you keep your receipt of the ticket purchase until the end of the journey and you till you leave the station.

-Chairlift (LibegĆ)
+Chairlift (Libegő)

 Travelling on the chairlift lets you admire the wonderful panorama of the Buda Hills.